-Figure 5-12 shows NAEI estimates of total UK annual emission of PM10 in kilotonnes, from 1990 to 2019 (the most recent year for which emission estimates are available).
-Total PM10 emissions have steadily decreased over all this period, although in more recent years the rate of decrease has slowed, flattening off after around 2010.
-Two sectors appear to be increasing over the past decade: production processes, and combustion in industry, commercial and residential settings.
+Figure 5-14 shows NAEI estimates of total UK annual emission of PM10 in kilotonnes, from 1990 to 2020 (the most recent year for which emission estimates are available).
+Total PM10 emissions have steadily decreased over all this period, although in more recent years the rate of decrease has slowed, flattening off after around 2010 - but with a further decrease in 2020.
+Emissions from the 'combustion in industry, commercial and residential settings' sector appears to have increased slightly over the past decade.
 The NAEI says "Emissions from residential sector combustion have grown both in real terms and in terms of the contribution to the UK total.
-This is because of strong growth in the use of wood as a domestic fuel, which has offset reductions that have occurred due to decreasing use of coal and other solid mineral fuels." (https://naei.beis.gov.uk/overview/pollutants?pollutant_id=24).
+This is because of strong growth in the use of wood as a domestic fuel, which has offset reductions that have occurred due to decreasing use of coal and other solid mineral fuels."(https://naei.beis.gov.uk/overview/pollutants?pollutant_id=24).
 By contrast, estimated emissions from road traffic alone have continued to decrease steadily.
+2020 saw a sharp decrease in estimated emissions from road traffic and other traffic, as a result of the Covid-19 pandemic restrictions.

-Figure 5-12 Estimated Annual UK Emissions of PM10 (kt), 1990 - 2019 (source: NAEI 2019)
+Figure 5-14 Estimated Annual UK Emissions of PM10 (kt), 1990 - 2020 (source: NAEI 2022)